10-Day Southern Spain Itinerary – Best of Andalusia

 Day 8 : Cádiz

 After spending so much time inland, you’ll be happy to return to the coast, even if just for a day.
-Cádiz, a short ride from Seville, is one of the most underrated cities in southern Spain.
+Cádiz, just a quick trip from Seville, is one of southern Spain’s hidden gems.
 There’s plenty to explore here, from its churches and beaches to its plazas and bougainvillea-filled parks.
-But what you’ll love most is its seaside location—without a doubt!
-The city sits on a peninsula, so you’re always close to an ocean view or a tapas spot.
+But what you’ll love most is without a doubt its seaside location!
+Sitting on a peninsula, Cádiz always keeps you close to an ocean view or a tapas bar.

-Don’t leave the city without visiting the Catedral de Cádiz, known as the « new » cathedral because the old one was destroyed in the 16th century.
-Inside, you’ll see Baroque, Rococo, and Neoclassical designs, and the view from the top is one of the best in the city.
+Don’t leave the city without visiting the Catedral de Cádiz, known as the “new” cathedral because the old one was destroyed in the 16th century.
+Inside, you’ll see Baroque, Rococo, and Neoclassical designs, and the view from the top is one of the best in town.

 Catedral de Cádiz